Ldiverdi13/greenthreads-operations-analyst/README.md

 Format	Finding first with its inputs, then options, then recommendation and owner.
 Forward-looking figures labeled as planning inferences.
 Closes with what could not be verified.
 Knowledge files

-Twenty-five files uploaded to the project.
+Twenty-five files uploaded to the project, all published in knowledge/ so the build can be inspected or rebuilt.
 00_PROJECT_CONTEXT.md is read first and acts as the source of truth; the raw datasets are what the assistant computes from.

+GreenThreads is a simulated company and all data is coursework material, so the full set is published.
+In a real engagement the applicant file and the executed supply agreement would stay in an access-controlled environment, for the reasons set out in the governance section below.

 Context and case